DaVinci-11/DIY-Rovad-Smart-Home-Switch-Kit/README.md

-# DIY roVvad Smart Switch KIT - 4CH
+# DIY roVad Smart Switch KIT - 4CH

 *Build it.
 Control it.
 Enjoy it.*